hunteke/temoa/docs/source/Documentation.rst

 system.
 The final calculation, the objective function, is what puts a monetary cost to the actions dictated by the model.

-The rest of this section defines each model constraint, with a rational for existance.
-We use the implementation-specific names for the constraint names as both an artifact of our documentation generation process, and to highlight the organization of the functions within the actual code.
+The rest of this section defines each model constraint, with a rationale for existence.
+We use the implementation-specific names for the constraints as both an artifact of our documentation generation process, and to highlight the organization of the functions within the actual code.
 They are listed roughly in order of importance.